Posted in | News | Outer Space

 Dynamo Reversals Weaken Martian Magnetic Fields

-In a paper published in the journal Nature Communications, researchers modeled the cooling and magnetization of Martian impact basins to explore the effects of a reversing dynamo on magnetic fields.
+In a paper published in Nature Communications, researchers modeled the cooling and magnetization of Martian impact basins to explore the effects of a reversing dynamo on magnetic fields.
 They found that magnetic reversals significantly weakened field strengths, causing large basins to appear demagnetized.

 Dynamo Reversals Weaken Martian Magnetic Fields